The-Mirror-Labs/M01-Lucy/README.md

 ## Status

-This is a hackathon prototype focused on demonstrating:
+This is a hackathon prototype.
+What's working:
-- concept clarity
-- workflow feasibility
-- enterprise value
+- Full instruction-based agent (Lucy) — deployable now with zero infrastructure
+- Multi-turn knowledge compilation tested across different teams
+- Generated agents validated with role-based responses and confidence labeling
+- Deployable on M365 Copilot agent builder
+- When launched from Copilot through the Outlook app, Lucy can access the employee's email context — making knowledge capture even more seamless
+- Successfully used in real production incidents and project scenarios

 ## Authors
 - GZ